aaron13100/404solution/README.md

 ## Changelog ##

 ## Version 2.12.3 (March 29, 2019) ##
+* Feature: Allow bulk operations on the Page Redirects tab.
 * Feature: Allow bulk operations on the Captured 404 URLs -> Trash page.
 * Improvement: Faster response on the logs page for the dropdown search.
+* Improvement: Faster page load when using page suggestions with the [abj404_solution_page_suggestions] shortcode.
 * FIX: Avoid a rare division by 0 (thanks to an automatically submitted error file).

 ## Version 2.12.2 (February 17, 2019) ##